 Seven UC campuses offer guaranteed admission to California community college students who meet specific requirements.
 By participating in a Transfer Admission Guarantee (TAG) program, you can ensure your admission to a specific campus, which offer an early review of your academic record, early admission notification, and specific guidance on major preparation and general education coursework.

-The 2015-16 (for fall 2015 UC Admission - not posted as of yet) TAG matrix provides a list of participating campuses, eligibility criteria, and campus-specific notes.
+The 2015-16 TAG matrix provides a list of participating campuses, eligibility criteria, and campus-specific notes.